 Simple English definitions for legal terms

-Read a random definition: d'office
+Read a random definition: General Agreement on Tariffs and Trade (GATT)

 A composite trademark is a type of trademark that is made up of several words that form a distinctive whole, even if the individual words are ordinary.
 This type of trademark is often used for advertising slogans and is protectable under the law.
 The trademark registrant can establish ownership in the whole mark, but must disclaim ownership in any unregistrable parts.